nogibjj/IDS706-Project3-Yutong/README.md

 #### Getting access to Kaggle dataset

-If you see OSError: Could not find kaggle.json.
+If you see OSError: `Could not find kaggle.json.
 Make sure it's located in /home/vscode/.kaggle.
-Or use the environment method..
+Or use the environment method.`.
 Please download Kaggle token with your account and mv it to required dirtectory.

 #### Downloading Kaggle dataset

 `./describe_kaggle_data -d <kaggle_data_name>`

+Example:

-Example: `./describe_kaggle_data.sh -d store-sales-time-series-forecasting`
+`./describe_kaggle_data.sh -d store-sales-time-series-forecasting`
+`./describe_kaggle_data.sh -d house-prices-advanced-regression-techniques`